master-moose/RLTrader/README.md

 ## Notes

 -   Ensure data directories (`data/`, `models/`, `output/`, `logs/`) exist or are created (some scripts handle this).
--   Training RL agents can be computationally intensive and time-consuming.
 -   Hyperparameter tuning (using Ray Tune or manually) is crucial for optimal performance.
 -   Monitor training progress using TensorBoard (`tensorboard --logdir logs/tensorboard/`).